 About the A Level Centre

-Our exam results for most students are strong and nearly all students possess a good level of English at the time of entering the centre, ranging from pre-intermediate to intermediate level.
-Students in the JLHS centre can access all the facilities on campus.
-These resources include the library, study rooms, computer labs, chemistry and physics labs, art rooms, studios, lecture rooms and sports gym.
+Our exam results for most students are strong and nearly all students possess a good level of English at the time of entering the centre.
+Students in the JLHS centre can access all the facilities on campus and these resources include the library, study rooms, computer labs, chemistry and physics labs, art rooms, studios, lecture rooms and sports gym.

 Extracurricular activities include: Charity Club, Students Union, Model United Nations (MUN), Debating Club, Basketball Club, Chemistry Club, Western Culture Club, Astronomy Club, Buddy Club, Reading Club, and Guitar Club.